 The advertising option can be easily configured in application stores, but you need to be careful about its contents, especially if you have an app for kids.
 It is worth noting that quite often, developers introduce a paid option to disable ads in the app.

 Knowledge is power, and we can add to this well-known aphorism that it is also money.
 Moreover, it is easier than ever to make money on such a noble thing.
 For educational app development, you only need a business plan, an experienced vendor, and seed capital.
 With the first two, we at Aimprosoft can help: just contact us to switch from words to practice.
+We also recommend reading our article about how to build an online learning platform.

 What are the most efficient ways to generate revenue from an educational app?